VStefanov89/VEROTask/README.md

         temp_df = df[args]
         return temp_df
 ```
-## Finaly
+## Finally
-we are creating our main file, where we will give some input information for our data (what kind of columns we need to print).
+We are creating our main file, where we will give some input information for our data (what kind of columns we need to print).
 Here everything is pretty straight forward

 ```python
 import pandas as pd